lightning-auriga/process.phenotypes/README.md

 The entry point for the software is `process.phenotypes::create.phenotype.report`.
-You can get useful help documentation for this function in the usual R manner: `?process.phenotypes::create_phenotype.report`.
+You can get useful help documentation for this function in the usual R manner: `?process.phenotypes::create.phenotype.report`.
 An example run command might be:

 ```{r}